SetVenue Property Owner Agreement

 Guest's Accept revocation right.
 A Guest who has Accepted a Damage Charge Request may revoke that Accept within twenty-four (24) hours of the Accept timestamp, provided Stripe has not yet captured the authorized amount.
 See ToS § 9.5 (Accept revocation window).

-Multi-touch notice protocol (cross-reference).
-SetVenue delivers each Damage Charge Request to the Guest through at least four (4) independent notice channels during the 7-day dispute window: (1) initial email at submission; (2) reminder email 48 hours after; (3) final reminder email 24 hours before expiry; (4) in-product banner on every page on next login.
-SMS notification is delivered if the Guest opted in.
-The Guest also has the right to request a single 7-day extension on or before window expiry; SetVenue grants the extension unless manifestly frivolous, and the Host is notified of any granted extension.
+Notice protocol (cross-reference).
+SetVenue delivers each Damage Charge Request to the Guest's email of record through an initial email notice at submission and a reminder email twenty-four (24) hours before the dispute window closes, in each case with the full request and a link to the magic-link review page (ToS §9.5).
+The Guest may request a single seven (7)-day extension on or before window expiry; SetVenue grants it unless manifestly frivolous and notifies the Host of any granted extension.
 See ToS § 9.5 for the full operational specification.
 The notice protocol is designed to satisfy the conspicuous-notice standard in Berman v.
 Freedom Financial Network, LLC, 30 F.4th 849, 856-58 (9th Cir.
 2022) and Meyer v.
 Uber Technologies, Inc., 868 F.3d 66, 75-80 (2d Cir.
 2017).
 Hosts should not contact the Guest outside the Platform to pressure or accelerate a response (see § 8.6).

 8.4 Submission Cutoff and Platform-Wide Cap

 No Damage Charge Request may be submitted more than thirty (30) calendar days after the Booking's end date.
-The amount requested in any Damage Charge Request may not exceed the lowest of (a) the Damage Hold amount disclosed at checkout, (b) any specific cap set on the Listing for the relevant damage category, (c) the maximum permitted under the Booking summary the Guest agreed to at checkout, and (d) a platform-wide absolute ceiling of twenty-five thousand US dollars (US$25,000) per Booking, regardless of any higher amount disclosed on the Listing.
-This $25,000 ceiling is absolute and may not be lifted by Listing language, House Rule, side letter, or addendum.
+The amount requested in any Damage Charge Request may not exceed the lowest of (a) the Damage Hold amount disclosed at checkout (where no Damage Hold amount was disclosed at checkout, clause (a) does not apply), (b) any specific cap set on the Listing for the relevant damage category, (c) the maximum permitted under the Booking summary the Guest agreed to at checkout, and (d) a platform-wide absolute ceiling of five thousand US dollars (US$5,000) per Booking, regardless of any higher amount disclosed on the Listing.
+This $5,000 ceiling is absolute and may not be lifted by Listing language, House Rule, side letter, or addendum.
 See ToS §9.6.

 8.5 No SetVenue Indemnity for Damage; Out-of-Cap Recovery